changwon22/Maximizing-Sparsity-in-NN-with-MIP/README.md

 Same structure as above, generalized for arbitrary layer width \( l_1 \) and input dimension \( d \).

 ---

+## Current Step we are taking now: Eliminate Symmetry to achieve faster run time

 ## 📚 References